A grassroots effort seeking to change the County Charter has gone high tech.

 Miller wants to lower the bar for signatures needed to place a county law on the ballot.
 Currently, the County Charter requires 10 percent of the total number of county voters who cast votes for governor in the most recent election—nearly 29,000 based on the 2010 election.
 Those signatures must be collected in 45 days.

-The current county standard is based on state law setting the percentage for counties.
+The current county standard is setting the percentage for counties.

 Miller wants to to change the County Charter to make it match the 3 percent of signatures required to place a state law on the ballot.